tdhock/tdhock.github.io/_posts/2023-12-20-arrow-update.md

 description: More build debugging
 ---

-This post is the second in a (boring? helpful?) series of very long, detailed explanations of the steps I took to figure out how to install R arrow on old Mac laptops.
+This post is the second in a (helpful? boring?) series of very long, detailed explanations of the steps I took to figure out how to install R arrow on old Mac laptops.